Amazon S3

 1. Log in to AWS console and go to the IAM service.

-3. Click "Add User", give it a name and select "Programmatic access".
+3. Click Create User, give it a name, and click Next.

-5. Take note of the "Access key", "Secret access key" and ARN name for the user (starts with "arn:").
+9. Take note of the "Access key", "Secret access key" and ARN name for the user (starts with "arn:", shown on the user summary screen).

 Policy Sample